 Help Organizations and Individuals bring arts and culture programs to the island

-Provide Mentoring: Art in the Yard is a new event coming to the Island on September 24th.
+Art in the Yard began in 2022 with a small group of artists looking for a new venue to reach buyers.
 It is a “Yard Sale” for community arts and craft artists who reside in Carolina Beach and Kure Beach.
-This grassroots event is sponsored by the Island Arts Council and organized by a group of island residents for the benefit of the island artist community.
-Artists will setup their art work in their yards and shoppers will received a map showing locations of all the participants.
+This grassroots event was sponsored by the Island Arts Council and organized by a group of island residents for the benefit of the island artist community.
+Artists setup their art work in their yards and studios.
+Shoppers get a map showing locations of all the participants.

-We provide start-up support for this group under our 501(c)3 so they can receive payments, donations and pay their vendors through the organizational structure.
-Some of our members attend the new group’s planning meetings to provide guidance for the event's logistics and help with necessary documentation such as Application forms with “hold harmless” clauses.
+We provided start-up support for this group under our 501(c)3 so they could receive payments, donations and pay their vendors through the organizational structure.
+Some of our members attended the new group’s planning meetings to provide guidance for the event's logistics and help with necessary documentation such as Application forms with “hold harmless” clauses.

-This is a big project requiring collaboration with the Town government, local organizations and lots of volunteers.
+This is a big project requiring collaboration with the Town government, local organizations, businesses and lots of volunteers.

 The Council is able to raise funds through state and federal grants, to receive donations, and to manage a multi-year project budget, whereas the Town is unable to do so due to regulations.